MrGemy95/Tensorflow-Project-Template/README.md

 # In a Nutshell
 In a nutshell here's how to use this templete, so **for example** assume you want to implement VGG model so you should do the following:
-- Create a class named VGG in models folder that inherit the "base_model" class
+-  In models folder create a class named VGG that inherit the "base_model" class

 ```python